jabley/monitoring-spike/README.md

-A silly spike to try to understand what different monitoring options give us.
+A spike to try to understand what different monitoring options give us.

-You almost certainly need something different.
+**You almost certainly need something different.
+Please stop and understand your context.**

 However, the premise is simple: